yuchenkan/ers/README.md

 }
 ```

-The key here is it does not matter when the signal is raised inside foo, it only matters how many times foo is executed.
+The key here is it does not matter when the signal is raised inside `foo`, it only matters how many times `foo` is executed.
 Therefore we only need to record this number, as below.

 ```c
 void wrap (handle)